 6. The Program Director arranges for the student to complete examination(s) demonstrating knowledge and/or skill competence specific to the course(s) being challenged.
 The examination(s) must be completed within the first 2 weeks of the term Yes No Program Director Signature and Date 7.
 The Program Director or designee reviews the outcomes of the student's examinations competencies, as well as other submitted materials and evidence, within 1 week of completion, and makes one of the following determinations and places documentation in student file.
-Course credit is awarded Course credit cannot be awarded based on failure to demonstrate knowledge/competency Comments: Program Director Signature and Date 8.
-Student is notified by the undergraduate advisor or designee of the decision within 4 weeks of the Program Director's decision.
+Course credit is awarded Course credit is awarded Course credit cannot be awarded based on failure to demonstrate knowledge/competency Course credit cannot be awarded based on failure to demonstrate knowledge/competency Comments: Comments.
+Program Director Signature and Date 1 Togram Director Signature and Date 8.
+Student is notified by the undergraduate advisor or designee of the decision within 4 weeks of ο. • the Program Director's decision.
 If a "cannot award credit" decision is made, the letter of notification will indicate the rationale behind the decision.
-Yes No Program Director Signature and Date
+W N D D' (C' (1D ( Yes No Program Director Signature and Date